Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

   The in order queues are used to make sure that data dependencies between multiple similar tasks ( like moving input data for 2nd kernel call should not happen before input data for 1st kernel call has finished since it may create contention at memory interface and lower performance) are defined implicitly.

   Now to understand main loop that does all task enqueueing and resource management please go to label "BATCH_PROCESSING_LOOP" near line 68 and observe the following:
-  - This loop has total number of iterations equal to maximum number of batches to be processed (passed as application commandline argument)
+  - This loop has total number of iterations equal to maximum number of batches to be processed (passed as host application command line argument)
   - One batch is processed by a single kernel call
   - Initially when this loop starts it will schedule multiple full transactions  equal to **maxScheduledBatches**, essentially starts using all the buffer resources allocated and defined by maxScheduledBatches > 1
   - After this it will wait for very first "full transaction" to complete by using a **earlyKernelEnqueue** pointer which always points to earliest enqueued "full transaction" still not finished ( meaning write to device, kernel execute and output data read back not complete).
   - Once the earliest enqueued "full transaction" is finished it will re-uses these buffers for enqueueing the next full transaction for next batch of input data.
   - This loop continues till all the batches are processed.

   After this loop finishes we wait on command queue for all the operation to finish.
-We only wait on the command queue that was used enqueue output data transfers from device to host since these are the last operations to happen and implicitly signal end of processing.
+We only wait on the command queue that was used to enqueue output data transfers from device to host since these are the last operations to happen and implicitly signal end of processing.

-  After all these details it should be clear that host code is designed to mimic full sequential host side execution by using **maxScheduledBatches=1** and overlapping pipelined transactional behavior by using **maxScheduledBatches > 1**
+  After all these details it should be clear that host code is designed to mimic full sequential host side execution by using **maxScheduledBatches=1** and overlapping/pipelined transactional behavior by using **maxScheduledBatches > 1**

  #### Running Application with Software Pipeline
 Now that we have explained in the previous section in detail how we can create a software pipeline on host side using pool of buffers and multiple command queues lets experiment with it and see how performance changes.
 Please proceed as follows: